NawalJAhmed/Concepts-of-Programming-Languages-Class/README.md

 # Concepts of Programming Languages

-This was meant to be a full collection of all of the assignments and projects I have completed for this class, but the hard drive that had all the work for this class and several others, crashed.
+This was meant to be a full collection of all of the assignments and projects I have completed for this class, but the hard drive that had all the work for this class and several others, crashed (It was 9 years old).
 All of the work was stored locally, and there are no other backups online.
 I know - rookie mistake.

 This is the only assignment that I had from a USB drive. :(